 Join us to make a difference in the local community!

 You are cordially invited to join the Wellesley College Alumnae Association and the Center for Work and Service for the fifteenth annual Day to Make a Difference.
 This event offers Wellesley College students, alumnae, faculty, and staff the chance to participate in service projects in their communities.
-Due to the overwhelming success over the past thirteen years, we are pleased to continue Wellesley's rich tradition of service and citizenship.
+Due to the overwhelming success over the past fourteen years, we are pleased to continue Wellesley's rich tradition of service and citizenship.

 2015 Service Projects